 CFOs that have access to the right data and analytics, can identify new pathways to profitability.
 As mentioned earlier, it is a critical time to review operations, customers, products, and channels for insights.

 Use data to inform your business decisions, including which new opportunities you should explore.
-Once you have been able to identify areas where you would like to increase your exposure, support this through the reallocation of capital and resources.
-Similarly, trends that appear regarding products, services, locations and/or performing demographics should also influence and trickle down into your go-to-market strategy.
+Once you have identified areas where you would like to increase your exposure, support this through the reallocation of capital and resources.
+Similarly, trends regarding products, services, locations and/or performing demographics should influence and trickle down into your go-to-market strategy.

 Some CFOs are also taking advantage of a zero-based-budgeting model, rather than relying on data from previous years.
-The ZBB model requires that all expenditure be justified and informed by strategic business priorities that will push the dial on performance.
+The ZBB model requires that all expenditure be justified and informed by strategic business priorities that will dial-up performance.